perladvent/perldotcom/content/article/_pub_2005_01_06_bricolage_configuration.md

     flag set to indicate whether documents based on the model will use the fixed for non-fixed URI patterns.
-The result is that, for non-fixed stories, you might have URIs like â/reviews/books/2004/12/23/princess\_brideâ.
+The result is that, for non-fixed stories, you might have URIs like “/reviews/books/2004/12/23/princess\_bride”.
 Here the URI format
-    includes the slug, a one-word summary of the contents of a story (the âprincess\_brideâ part of this example).
+    includes the slug, a one-word summary of the contents of a story (the “princess\_bride” part of this example).
 However, slugs are optional in stories, even non-fixed stories.
 If you want to force all non-fixed stories to include the slug in order to guarantee the creation of more meaningful URIs, set this Boolean directive to a